sasstools/sass-lint/docs/rules/variable-for-property.md

 }
 ```

-When `properties` contains the values shown in the options section example the following would be allowed
+When `properties` contains the values shown in the options section example the following would be allowed:

 ```scss
 .foo {